-The Commission of Pardons and Parole holds hearings, with all residents attending virtually.
+The Commission of Pardons and Parole holds hearings, with all incarcerated individuals attending virtually.
 All supporters are required attending in person at the Commission office, located at 3056 Elder Street, Boise, Idaho.
 If you are a victim wishing to attend and/or provide testimony, please contact our Victim Coordination, Brittney Thorndyke, by calling 208-639-8568.
 The Commission office must be provided notice at least 5 days prior to the hearing if you are a supporter wishing to provide testimony.

 *** Minors (anyone under 18 years of age) will not be allowed to attend parole hearings without first obtaining the permission of the Executive Director.